West TV Family Handbook

-The PTC has monthly meetings, typically on the second Wednesday of the month, at 7:00 p.m. in the library/media center.
+The PTC has monthly meetings, typically on the second or third Wednesday of the month, at 7:00 p.m. in the library/media center.
 Meeting dates and reminders will appear in the school and PTC newsletters.
 Families of West TV students are encouraged to participate by coming to the meetings and by being a part of or leading a committee.

 An Executive Board facilitates the PTC.
 The Board's job is to manage the PTC's financial accounts, help communicate PTC activities, assist the various committees to obtain volunteers, and act as a liaison between parents, staff, and the surrounding community.
 Please visit our school website for a current list of elected PTC board members or the PTC website at wtvptc.org.

 All volunteers are required to wear a school-approved name tag at all times when in the building.
 Volunteers not wearing proper identification should be directed to the school office.